squidfunk/mkdocs-material/docs/alternatives.md

 - More time needed to get up and running

-While [Docusaurus] is one of the best choices when it comes to documentation sites that output a single page applications, there are many more solutions, including [Docz], [Gatsby], [Vuepress] and [Docsify] that approach this problem similarily.
+While [Docusaurus] is one of the best choices when it comes to documentation sites that output a single page application, there are many more solutions, including [Docz], [Gatsby], [Vuepress] and [Docsify] that approach this problem similarily.